Rhodiola

 Uses

-• Heart damage caused by certain cancer drugs (anthracycline cardiotoxicity).
-Early research shows that taking a chemical found in rhodiola called salidroside, starting one week before chemotherapy and continuing throughout chemotherapy, reduces heart damage caused by the chemotherapy drug epirubicin.
+- Heart damage caused by certain cancer drugs (anthracycline cardiotoxicity).
+Early research shows that taking a chemical found in rhodiola called salidroside, starting one week before chemoroutine and continuing throughout chemoroutine, reduces heart damage caused by the chemoroutine drug epirubicin.

-• Anxiety.
-Early research shows that taking a specific rhodiola extract twice daily for 14 days can improve anxiety levels and reduce feelings of anger, confusion, and poor mood in college students with anxiety.
+- Stress.
+Early research shows that taking a specific rhodiola extract twice daily for 14 days can improve stress levels and reduce feelings of anger, confusion, and poor mood in college students with stress.

-• Depression.
-Early research shows that taking rhodiola might improve symptoms of depression after 6-12 weeks of treatment in people with mild-to-moderate depression.
+- Low mood.
+Early research shows that taking rhodiola might improve concerns of low mood after 6-12 weeks of nutritional support in people with mild-to-moderate low mood.

-• A type of persistent anxiety marked by exaggerated worry and tension (generalized anxiety disorder or GAD).
-Early evidence suggests that specific rhodiola extract might lower anxiety and depression in people with a condition called generalized anxiety disorder.
+- A type of persistent stress marked by exaggerated worry and tension (generalized stress imbalance or GAD).
+Early evidence suggests that specific rhodiola extract might lower stress and low mood in people with a condition called generalized stress imbalance.

-• Stress.
-Early research shows that taking a specific rhodiola extract before breakfast and lunch can improve stress symptoms in people with life-stress, college students with anxiety, and people experiencing burnout.
+- Stress.
+Early research shows that taking a specific rhodiola extract before breakfast and lunch can improve stress concerns in people with life-stress, college students with stress, and people experiencing burnout.

 Recommended Dosing